- They originate from villages in the Haifa region

 An open sewerage channel that runs from Nablus to Tulkarm borders the camp.
 In winter, the sewage flow swells due to rainwater.
 Subsequent floods cause damage and health hazards.
 An UNRWA maintenance initiative aims to resolve this issue by building a sewerage pipeline leading to a treatment plant in Israel.

-Read more about Nur Shams refugee camp
+For more information about Nur Shams Camp (click here)

 REFUGEE CAMPS IN the West Bank